Timeline of tuition fees in the United Kingdom: House of Commons vote

 On 9 December 2010, MPs approved raising the cap on tuition fees by a 323 to 302 vote.
 The result gave the Government a Commons majority of 21.
-The majority represented a substantial rebellion in the Government with the coalition's majority being cut by almost three-quarters and with 21 Liberal Democrat and 6 Conservative MPs actually voting against the government.
+The majority represented a substantial rebellion in the Government with the coalition's majority being cut by almost three quarters and with 21 Liberal Democrat and 6 Conservative MPs actually voting against the government.
 A plurality of Lib Dem MPs (28 to 21) voted in favour of the Bill, including Nick Clegg, Vince Cable, Jo Swinson, Sarah Teather, Ed Davey, Danny Alexander and Steve Webb.
 Amongst those voting no were former Lib Dem leaders Sir Menzies Campbell and Charles Kennedy.
-Three junior ministerial aids acting as Parliamentary Private Secretaries also chose to defy the government with Liberal Democrat aids Mike Crockart, Jenny Willott voting no whilst Conservative Lee Scott chose to abstain.
+Three junior ministerial aids acting as Parliamentary Private Secretaries also chose to defy the government with Liberal Democrat aids Michael Crockart, Jenny Willott voting no whilst Conservative Lee Scott chose to abstain.
 All three did so knowing that in order to defy the government whip they would also have to resign from the positions they held.
 Speaking on the governments victory Business Secretary Vince Cable said the coalition had been through a "difficult test" and added "I think the job now is to try and explain this policy to the country.
 It is nothing like as threatening to young people going to university as has been portrayed."
 Universities Minister David Willetts said the proposals struck the "right balance" and said "The package is fair for students, fair for graduates and affordable for the nation".
 Speaking against the proposals during the debate MP Greg Mulholland however said that sometimes governments get things wrong and added "I am voting against the government today because I simply cannot accept that fees of up to £9,000 are the fairest and most sustainable way of funding higher education."
 Labour's shadow Business Secretary John Denham said that the fees increase had been driven by the government's decision to make deep cuts in university funding alleging that "Even if they had just cut universities the way they are cutting other public services, students would be facing fees of no more than £4,000."
 Peers in the House of Lords voted to approve the plans on 14 December 2010 by a clearer majority of 283 to 215.
 Speaking during the debate, the author of the report on which the government proposals were based, Lord Browne, said that he believed the reforms were "essential for this nation to maintain its hard-won pre-eminence in higher education".